DanielGuernsey99/FA23-Team-7/README.md

 OBJECTS IN THE SYSTEM:

-Customer Class by Jiya Stroder & Jennifer Rose
+CUSTOMER CLASS by Jiya Stroder & Jennifer Rose

   Attributes
   - Customer Id